 See Figure 3-1.
 To adjust the disks up, loosen the bottom guide disk mounting bolt and clamp bolt.
 Use the provided adjustment tool. to raise bottom disk Retighten the bottom disk mounting bolt and clamp bolt.
-See Section Blade Disk Adjustment between the disks and the blade at each side of the disks to insure it is parallel.
+See Section Blade Disk Adjustment

+IMPORTANT!
+The disks should be parallel to the blade.
+Check the space between the disks and the blade at each side of the disks to insure it is parallel.
 Use the appropriate adjustment bolt to tilt the disks mounting plate so the insert is parallel to the blade.